 The bathroom is just as beautiful as the rest of the cabin.
-It features a bath and rainfall shower and little touches such as an old wooden chair in the corner, beautifully painted pictures on the wall and intricately designed floral hangers on the back of the door.
+It features a bath, a rainfall shower, and little touches such as an old wooden chair in the corner, beautifully painted pictures on the wall, and intricately designed floral hangers on the back of the door.

 The rainfall shower was large and again complimentary shower gel, shampoo and conditioner were provided.
 Everything is considered.